nodejs/node/CONTRIBUTING.md

 ### Getting Approvals for Your Pull Request

-The approval can be made either by saying LGTM, which stands for "Looks Good To Me", or by using GitHub's Approve button.
+A Pull Request is approved either by saying LGTM, which stands for "Looks Good To Me", or by using GitHub's Approve button.
-GitHub's Pull Request review feature is used during the process.
+GitHub's Pull Request review feature can be used during the process.
 For more information, check out
 [the video tutorial](https://www.youtube.com/watch?v=HW0RPaJqm4g)
 or [the official documentation](https://help.github.com/articles/reviewing-changes-in-pull-requests/).

-After you push new changes to your branch, you need to get the approval for these new changes again, even if GitHub shows "Approved" because the reviewers have hit the buttons before.
+After you push new changes to your branch, you need to get approval for these new changes again, even if GitHub shows "Approved" because the reviewers have hit the buttons before.